 Things become a bit trickier when it comes to stability – it all depends on the midsole found in a particular piece of footwear.
 For example, trail runners with quality polyurethane midsoles are exceptionally stable.
 However, most hiking shoes will feature lightweight and soft EVA midsoles – wearing such a shoe will never make you feel as stable as wearing a regular boot.

 So, in terms of stability and ankle support, boots are a better choice.
 If you still want to buy a pair of trail runners but don’t want to compromise on stability, look for the ones with polyurethane midsoles.

-The next important factor you’ll have to consider is the weight.
-Obviously, most trail running shoes will sport a lighter weight than most backpacking boots.
+Obviously, most trail running shoes will sport a lighter weight than most boots.
 Keep in mind that the weight of your footwear is vital – it has a huge impact on the comfort of your outdoor adventure, whether it’s a day hike or a thru-hike.

-Another important thing to keep in mind here is that heavier apparel also has an effect on one’s heart rate.
-When you’re trekking, you want to keep your heart rate somewhere between 40% to 70% of its maximum capacity, since staying in this range allows one to endure for longer.
-If you’re setting out on an 8-hour outdoor adventure, you certainly don’t want to get tired in just one hour because you’re carrying all that extra weight.
+Another important thing to keep in mind here is that heavier gear also has an effect on your heart rate.
+When you’re trekking, you want to keep your heart rate somewhere between 40% to 70% of its maximum capacity, since staying in this range helps endurance.
+If you’re setting out on an 8-hour outdoor trekk, you certainly don’t want to get tired in just one hour because you’re carrying all that extra weight.

 Unlike most boots, hiking shoes are made out of light materials and are, therefore, a clear winner in terms of overall weight.

 If a particular piece of footwear is well-made (i.e. with high-quality glue and sturdy stitches), its longevity will mostly depend on the materials.
 And when it comes to hiking footwear, almost every boot and shoe will be made either out of leather or synthetic materials.